Black (2015 Bengali film)

-Black is a 2015 Indo-Bangla Bengali crime action film directed by Raja Chanda, and starring Soham Chakraborty and Bangladeshi actress Bidya Sinha Saha Mim in lead roles.
+Black is a 2015 Indian Bengali-language vigilante action crime film directed by Raja Chanda, and starring Soham Chakraborty and Bangladeshi actress Bidya Sinha Saha Mim in lead roles.
 The film was jointly produced by Viacom 18 Motion Pictures and Dag Creative Media.
 It was released in India on 27 November 2015, and in Bangladesh on 4 December 2015.

-The film revolves around a man named, Biltu, who takes vengeance to those who framed his father (a police officer) with false charges and as a result the latter commits suicide to get rid of this humiliation.
+The film revolves around a man named Biltu, who takes vengeance against those who framed his father (a police officer) with false charges and as a result the latter commits suicide to get rid of this humiliation.